-Under the partially revised TCA, ISPs are now obliged to block access to pornographic content prohibited by the Swiss Criminal Code upon notice by the Federal Office of Police (Art.
+ISPs are obliged to block access to pornographic content prohibited by the Swiss Criminal Code upon notice by the Federal Office of Police (Art.
 46a para.
-3 revTCA).
-Further, the ISPs must report suspected cases of criminal pornographic content back to the Federal Office of Police if they peruse such content by accident or have been informed of such content by third parties.
+3 TCA).
+Further, the ISPs must report suspected cases of criminal pornographic content back to the Federal Office of Police if they discover such content by accident or have been informed of such content by third parties.
 However, ISPs are not obliged to systematically monitor their networks.